-An unmarried father has few legal rights with regard to his children unless he has a legally binding Parental Responsibility Agreement or a Parental Responsibility Order.
-He does have the right to make applications for contact. through the court.
+An unmarried father has few legal rights with regard to his children unless he has Parental Responsiblity (PR).
+All married fathers have PR, but unmarried fathers only have PR if they are named as the child's father on the birth certificate, they have a legally binding Parental Responsibility Agreement or a Parental Responsibility Order.
+An unmarried father who has PR should be treated the same as a father who was married to the mother.

 "Married or not, you do not have any rights to your child, you have responsibilities.
 Your child has the right to grow up with the love and care of both parents.
 It is your responsibility to protect the rights of your child".